Why Is My Sprinkler Shooting Water Up Instead of Spraying?

 Fix: Remove the broken riser stub from the lateral pipe fitting (this can be tricky if the threads are stripped), thread in a new riser, and install a new head.
 For repeat snaps in the same spot, replace the rigid riser with a flexible swing joint.
 Stop raising risers explains why this matters.

-Cause 3: Cracked or sheared head body
+Cause 3: Cracked or Sheared Head Body

 The full head body itself fails.
 Could be freeze damage (water expanded in the body during a hard freeze and cracked the housing), age (UV degradation on old plastic), or a hard impact that cracked the body without fully detaching it.

 Fix: Replace the entire head with a new body.
-If freeze damage is the cause, check other heads on the same zone for hairline cracks they may also have.
+If freeze damage is the cause, check the other heads on the same zone for hairline cracks they may also have.
 Sprinkler head replacement service.

-• Look at adjacent heads on the same zone.
+Look at adjacent heads on the same zone.
 A pressure spike that blew one nozzle may have weakened seals on others.

-When to call a pro
+When to Call a Pro

-Call a pro if: the riser stub is broken off below the lateral pipe (you'll need to dig to repair the connection), the lateral pipe itself is cracked (water keeps coming out even with the head off), or this is the third geyser in the same zone (the underlying pressure or wiring issue is what needs fixing, not the individual heads).
+Call a pro if the riser stub is broken off below the lateral pipe (you'll need to dig to repair the connection), the lateral pipe itself is cracked (water keeps coming out even with the head off), or this is the third geyser in the same zone (the underlying pressure or wiring issue is what needs fixing, not the individual heads).
 Sprinkler repair service.

 Frequently Asked Questions